skip to content

 Museum of Archaeology and Anthropology

 The Teaching Collections consist of over 2,000 objects, specially selected from MAA’s reserve collections, to complement class-based lectures and seminars; these Collections span human history across the world.
 Each year students will draw on this vast and rich resource to undertake object studies.
+Capsule collections, specific to each class, are generated by the Senior Teaching and Collections Assistant Lily Pencliffe in collaboration with paper coordinators.

 Two million years of human history.
 One million artefacts.
 Countless astonishing stories.